-The McCain Institute’s Award for Courage and Leadership is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
+The McCain Institute for International Leadership at Arizona State University’s Award for Courage and Leadership is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
 By recognizing this service to humankind, the McCain Institute hopes to nurture the courage in each of us to stand for what we know is right.
 The recipient is selected based on his or her acts of personal courage on behalf of human rights, humanitarian compassion, justice, freedom, and human dignity.

 We are delighted that this year’s award was presented to Dikembe Mutombo, a Congolese American humanitarian.